PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Introduction

 \section{Introduction}

 A key challenge in robotics and artificial intelligence (AI) is to create agents capable of performing arbitrary complex, long-horizon tasks.
 A rapidly-growing \textit{neuro-symbolic} paradigm uses formal languages to define task objectives and guide the learning of policies in frameworks such as reinforcement learning (RL).
-Accordingly, Linear Temporal Logic (LTL; \citealp{pnueli_temporal_1977}) has recently been adopted as a powerful formalism for specifying complex, temporally-extended and non-Markovian tasks in RL \cite{hasanbeig_certified_2023}.
-Recent approaches such as DeepLTL \cite{jackermeier_deepltl_2025} learn policies that can zero-shot generalize across LTL specifications.
+Accordingly, Linear Temporal Logic (LTL; \citep{pnueli_temporal_1977}) has recently been adopted as a powerful formalism for specifying complex, temporally-extended and non-Markovian tasks in RL \cite{hasanbeig_certified_2023}.
+Recent approaches learn \textit{multi-task} policies that zero-shot generalize across LTL specifications \cite{jackermeier_deepltl_2025}.

-However, the applicability of these methods to real-life domains such as robotics remains limited, due to the necessity of composing all valid LTL specifications from a fixed, discrete vocabulary of \textit{atomic propositions} known a priori.
-Instead, many tasks in domains such as robotic manipulation are parameterized by one or more continuous variables; for example, a robot may need to pick up a particular object $obj$, place an object at a particular position $(x,y)$ on a table, twist a valve by a particular angle $\theta$, or press a button with a particular force $F$.
+However, these methods require composing all valid LTL specifications from a fixed, discrete vocabulary of \textit{atomic propositions} known a priori, limiting their applicability to tasks with propositions parameterized by continuous variables.
+For example, a robotic agent may need to pick up a particular object $obj$, place an object at a particular position $(x,y)$ on a table, twist a valve by a particular angle $\theta$, or press a button with a particular force $F$.
 These parameters may be different between task instances, or even within the same instance (e.g., placing two objects in two different locations).
-To generalize to arbitrary task instances, existing LTL-guided RL approaches would require an infinite number of different propositions defined a priori, which can be impractical.
+To generalize to arbitrary task instances, existing LTL-guided RL approaches must discretize the parameter space, which scales poorly with resolution and number of parameters, or append the parameters to the observations, which scales poorly in multi-task settings.